Optimization and Identification of Lattice Quantizers: Identification of Exact Lattices

 An important consistency check is now to compute the theta series of the obtained exact lattice, including more terms than those considered in the equation-solving framework described in Sec.~\ref{s:exact}.
 If those additional terms match vertical steps in the theta image of the numerically optimized lattice, then it is a strong indication that its exact form has been correctly determined.
 Furthermore, the theta series can be compared with other theta series found numerically, analytically, or in the literature, to help identify equivalences.

-Returning to the $10$-dimensional lattice example in Sec.~\ref{s:theta}, which when the optimization algorithm terminates has $180$ points with squared norms between $1.952$ and $2.043$ and $512$ points with squared norms between $2.460$ and $2.544$.
+We return to the $10$-dimensional lattice example of Sec.~\ref{s:theta}.
+When the optimization algorithm terminates, it has $180$ points with squared norms between $1.952$ and $2.043$ and $512$ points with squared norms between $2.460$ and $2.544$.
 The lattice has no points with squared norms between $2.043$ and $2.460$, and no nonzero points with squared norm less than $1.952$.
 The two point sets, which are visualized in the first two vertical steps in Fig.~\ref{f:theta10}, provide together $179+511 = 690$ linear equations in $54$ unknowns.
+The system of equations has a unique solution, apart from an overall scale factor, which gives a Gram matrix with rational elements.
+The mean square error between the elements of the numerical and exact Gram matrices is $7.0\cdot 10^{-4}$, when both matrices are scaled to determinant $1$.
+When instead the ``Slow'' parameters in Tab.~\ref{t:parameters} were used, a mean square error of $7.4\cdot 10^{-5}$ was obtained.
+These error values should be interpreted as mere indications, since they were not averaged over many trials.

-The system of equations has a unique solution.
-The theta image of the resulting lattice, after rescaling it to $\det\bA=1$, is shown in Fig.~\ref{f:theta10Dplus}.
+The theta image of the resulting lattice, scaled to $\det\bA=1$, is shown in Fig.~\ref{f:theta10Dplus}.
 Indeed all vertical steps, not only the first two, agree perfectly with steps in Fig.~\ref{f:theta10}.
 The theta series corresponding to Fig.~\ref{f:theta10Dplus} is \eq{ 1+180q^2+512q^{5/2}+3380q^4+5120q^{9/2}+\cdots .} This result suggests that the obtained lattice might be $D^+_{10}$, which has exactly the same theta series \cite[p.~120]{conway99splag} and has been previously suggested as the best $10$-dimensional lattice quantizer \cite{agrell98}.